 Recognizing the significance of undertaking a debt financed \$7 Billion CIP, the Authority's Board of Commissioners adopted Financial Management Principles and Guidelines (the Guidelines) in December 2012, which represent management's commitment to fiscal prudence, credit quality and long-term repayment of outstanding debt.
 The guidelines were amended in November 2015 and again in January 2017.
-The Guidelines are intended to serve as a management tool to enable the Authority to communicate its commitment to a sound financial decision-making process, and affirm to investors and the credit rating agencies management's commitment to the long term financial viability of the Authority and the repayment of its bonds.
-The Guidelines are also intended to serve as guidance in respect to the issuance and management of debt in appropriate amounts with the goals of achieving the lowest possible costs of capital within prudent risk parameters and ensuring ongoing access to the capital markets.
-Finally, the Guidelines emphasize the Authority's commitment to compliance with all provisions of the New Jersey Turnpike Authority Act and the Authority's General Bond Resolution, as well as all other federal, state and local laws.
+The Guidelines are intended to serve as a management tool to enable the Authority to communicate its commitment to a sound financial decision-making process, and affirm to investors and the credit rating agencies management's commitment to the long term financial viability of the Authority and the repayment of debt in appropriate amounts with the goals of achieving the lowest possible costs of capital within prudent risk parameters and ensuring ongoing access to the capital markets.
+Finally, the Guidelines emphasize the Authority's General Bond Resolution, as well as all other federal, state and local laws.
 The Guidelines are comprehensive and include items such as: